Ruja159/Demo/Readme.md

 The application frontent will be available at ``http://localhost:4200`` by default
 The backend application will be available at ``http://localhost:8080`` by default

+**Note:**

+Within the project there is a Seed User and a Seed Blood type.
+Once the code is run, the user data and blood type will be written to the database.